Shahjahan Noori: Police career

 In October 2001, after collapsing of the Taliban regime, he was appointed as 999 Brigade of Takhar Province and he served in Afghan National Army until 2003.

 In 2003, he joined Afghan National Police he appointed as Badakhshan Chief of Police, in Badakhshan province struggled to disarm illegal armed groups and arrest drug smugglers in an interview with IRINNews he concerned about illegal armed groups and smugglers:"We need commandos, we need police, we need helicopters.
 Commanders [warlords] are strong.
 They must be brought under control," he shouted down the phone while preparing for another operation to quell clashes between militia groups that had plagued the isolated province since early May.
 Northeastern Afghanistan, including the province of Badakhshan, is ironically seen as one of the safest regions in a country rife with insecurity, especially in the south and the east.
 But it remains a major source of concern to people like Noori who wish to tame the power of local warlords without plunging the region into new conflict.

-From 2006 till 2010 he served as chief police in Ghor Province.
+From 2006 to 2010 he served as chief police in Ghor Province.

 In 2010, the Taliban's tried to nesting in the northern provinces of Afghanistan, especially Takhar, caused deep concern to the Afghan government, during this time the central government appoint General Noori as Police Chief Takhar province, in early of his duty he conduct recapture operation of six districts (Khwaja Ghar, Chah Ab, Khwaja Ghar, Yangi Qala, Khwaja Bahawuddin, Darqad, Dashti Qala) which is known as Mawara -e- Kokcha the operation lasted two months, which led to the complete recapture of the districts.
 During the operation, General Noori survived a Taliban ambush attack.
 In reaction Taliban assassinated him on May 28, 2011.